NPLK14021U Soil and Water Pollution - Concepts and Theory

 Hansen, H.C.B. (ed)(2015) Soil Pollution: Biogeochemistry and Modelling - including theoretical exercises.
 Lecture notes.

-Schwarzenbach, R.P. et al. (2005) Environmental Organic Chemistry, 2nd Ed., Wiley, different chapters (A new 3rd edition will appear end of 2016 and we will probably use that)
+Schwarzenbach, R.P. et al. (2005) Environmental Organic Chemistry, 2nd Ed., Wiley, different chapters (A new 3rd edition is available and may be used).
+The 2nd edition is found as e-book (KUB)

 Maier, R.M. et al. (2014) Environmental Microbiology, 3rd Ed., Ch.
 1-3 (brush-up reading), 4, 6, 15-20 and 31.
 Also to be used (other chapters) on follow-up course in Block 2.